In this tutorial you will learn about the Java Decision Making Statements and its application with practical example.

 if(condition){ // statements } |

-Here, Condition is a Boolean expression that results in either True or False, if it results in True then statements inside if body are executed, if it results in False then execution is skipped from if body.
+Here, a condition is a Boolean expression that results in either True or False, if it results in True then statements inside the body is executed, if it results in False then execution is skipped from if body.

 Java If Else Statement

-In Java, when we want to execute a block of code when if condition is true and another block of code when if condition is false, In such a case we use if…else statement.
+In Java, when we want to execute a block of code when the if the condition is true and another block of code when the if the condition is false, In such a case we use the if…else statement.

 Syntax:-